mrkaleArduinoLib/gbj_memory/README.md

 <a id="retrieveStream"></a>
 ## retrieveStream()
 #### Description
 The method reads data from memory and places it to the provided data buffer.
-The buffer should be defined outside the library (in a sketch) with sufficient length for desired data.
+The buffer should be defined outside this library with sufficient length for desired data.

 #### Syntax
     uint8_t retrieveStream(uint16_t position, uint8_t *dataBuffer, uint16_t dataLen);

 #### Parameters
-- **position**: Memory position where the retrieving should start.
+- **position**: Logical memory position where the retrieving should start.
 The input value is limited to maximal supported capacity in bytes counting from 0.
-  - *Valid values*: non-negative integer 0 ~ [getCapacityByte()](#getCapacityByte) - 1
+  - *Valid values*: non-negative integer 0 ~ ([getCapacityByte()](#getCapacityByte) - 1)
   - *Default value*: None